-uirements of ctive 2009/54/EC Interpretation state a subject than to reintra under in Annex Supple relations for the subject than to reintra under in Annex Supple relations for the subject than to respect the subject than the subject that the subject than the subject than the subject that ral mineral water, in its at source, may not be the ct of any addition other the introduction or the oduction of carbon dioxide the conditions laid down nex I, Section III.
-It I, Section III: I sementary qualifications at the conditions of the enternatural and waters at source or bottling, effervescent and mineral waters give off an dioxide spontaneously a clearly visible manner from the following descriptions of the same as at the carbon dioxide content of the following description of a quantity carbon dioxide from the me water table or deposit uivalent to that released the course of those derations and subject to the following descriptions and subject to the following means water the religion of the same water of the following is greater than that the tablished at source; Addition of carbon dioxide Nothing may be added to natural mineral water, with the exception of carbon dioxide (as outlined in the conditions laid down in Annex I, Section III).
+Reference Requirements of Directive 2009/54/EC Interpretation Reference Article 4(2) Requirements of Directive 2009/54/EC Natural mineral water, in its state at source, may not be the subject of any addition other than the introduction or the reintroduction of carbon dioxide under the conditions laid down in Annex I, Section III: Supplementary qualifications relating to effervescent natural mineral waters at source or after bottling, effervescent natural mineral waters give off carbon dioxide spontaneously and in a clearly visible manner under normal conditions of temperature and pressure.
+They fall into three categories to which the following descriptions respectively shall apply: (a) 'Naturally carbonated natural mineral water' means water the carbon dioxide content of which from the spring after decanting, if any, and bottling is the same as at source, taking into account where appropriate the reintroduction of a quantity Interpretation Addition of carbon dioxide Nothing may be added to natural mineral water, with the exception of carbon dioxide (as outlined in the conditions laid down in Annex I, Section III).
 It is recommended that the carbon dioxide used is certified by the supplier as being suitable for food use, and the FBO must ensure that the carbon dioxide does not give rise to contaminants in the water.
 In the case of effervescent natural mineral water, the sales descriptions on the label may be: (a) 'Naturally carbonated mineral water' (b) 'Natural mineral water fortified with gas from the spring' or (c) 'Carbonated natural mineral water'.
 As outlined in Regulation (EU) No 1169/2011, the name of the food and net quantity must appear in the same field of vision.
 Flavoured water products Natural mineral water to which flavourings are added cannot be sold as a flavoured natural mineral water.
 However, natural mineral water may be used as an ingredient in soft drinks and other flavoured water drinks.
+Drinks containing natural mineral water as an of carbon dioxide from the same water table or deposit equivalent to that released in the course of those operations and subject to the usual technical tolerances; ingredient, fall outside the scope of Guidance Note 25, but must comply with all relevant legislation relating to natural mineral waters and spring waters. (b) 'Natural mineral water fortified with gas from the spring' means water the carbon dioxide content of which from the same water table or the same deposit after decanting, if any, and bottling is greater than that established at source;